Phil Lynch – Executive Director

 Michelle holds a Master of International Affairs from Columbia University.

-Michael joined ISHR in 2006 and leads our advocacy at the UN Human Rights Council, the world’s peak multilateral human rights body, where he played a critical role in the 2013 passage of landmark resolution on the protection of human rights defenders.
+Michael joined ISHR in 2006 and leads our advocacy at the UN Human Rights Council, the world’s peak multilateral human rights body.
 He is also responsible for our work to support defenders working on issues of corporate accountability and our work to strengthen the membership and effectiveness of human rights mechanisms.

 Michael holds a Master of International Relations from the Graduate Institute of International Studies, Geneva.
 Follow him on Twitter at @IneichenM.